 Coronavirus and the Coast Path

-This page was updated on Monday 30th March.
+This page is up to date as of Tuesday 2nd June.
 For the most up-to-date information and guidance please visit the Government website.

 Official Government guidance:

 We can all help control the virus if we all stay alert.
 This means you must: